 Come prepared to open yourself up to opportunities and collaborate with those around you and you will quickly thrive within our diverse community of talented, engaged and experienced international students.

 Spread over one intensive year, the Copenhagen MBA curriculum is taught by world-class lecturers and business experts who promote an informal learning atmosphere with small class sizes.
 You will encounter a mix of teaching styles including lectures, guest speakers, case studies, immersive experiences and group work.

 Sustainable Management is the central theme and you will find yourself reflecting on this as you progress through the programme.

-Alongside your core courses you will take part in the Leadership Discovery Process, designed to help you uncover your personal leadership style.
-Through our personalised Career Module, you will identify your goals and how to get there.
-The Advisory Board Programme will let you put your new MBA skills into practice by advising a start-up and helping the business grow.
-You will finish the MBA year with your Integrated Strategy Project, allowing you to bring your entire MBA skillset to life.
+Alongside your core courses you will take part in the Leadership Discovery Process , designed to help you uncover your personal leadership style.
+Through our personalised Career Module , you will identify your goals and how to get there.
+You will finish the MBA year with your Integrated Strategy Project or Internship Project allowing you to bring your entire MBA skillset to life.

 How You Will be Assessed

 The assessment of each course varies, but it typically includes take-home assignments and written and oral examinations.
 Tested material blends a mix of theory and practice that covers seminal academic work to current affairs.
 The Integrated Strategy Project culminates in a group thesis, individual thesis defence and a presentation to the company.